Project: Migration from VCOE Private Cloud to SIRAS/Azure Cloud

 2. Scope of Migration

-- Migration of application web servers (4–8) to Azure VMs behind an Azure-hosted Load Balancer.
+- Deployment of application web servers to virtual machines

 3. Target Architecture (Azure)